 Before moving to the Dayton area, Cashwell lived in New York City.
 In New York he performed in various musical roles at a diverse selection of venues including The Blue Note, The Metropolitan Museum of Art, Symphony Space, The Lion’s Den, The Cutting Room, Kavehaz, the Brooklyn Academy of Music.
 He also served as a ballet pianist for The School of American Ballet, Barnard College, Steps on Broadway, Ballet Academy East, and The Alvin Ailey School.

 His theatre works includes performances in touring Broadway productions of The Producers, Phantom of the Opera, Hairspray, Pacific Overtures, The Irish Tenors, and many other productions at Cincinnati’s Aronoff Center, Music Hall, and Playhouse in the Park.
 He made his motion picture debut in the 2015 Don Cheadle film Miles Ahead, a fictionalized biopic of Miles Davis.

-Cashwell is currently the accompanist at Montgomery Presbyterian Church.
+Cashwell is currently the music director at New Thought Unity Center.
 He received a D.M.A. from The University of Cincinnati College-Conservatory of Music, M.M. from University of Georgia, and B.M. from Florida State University.

 His teachers include James Streem, Bill Peterson, Fred Hersch, Gary Dial, Phil DeGreg, and Mike LeDonne